You are Not Starting Over

 The strategy:

 Do not book your retake until you have hit the readiness threshold: two practice exams above 80%, no single topic below 65%.
-Booking first and studying second creates time pressure that leads to rushing, which is exactly the pattern that produces the 36% retaker pass rate.
+Booking first and studying second creates time pressure that leads to rushing, which is exactly the pattern this plan is trying to avoid.

 If you follow the 14-day plan above, you can realistically sit for the retake 2 to 3 weeks after your first attempt.
 That is fast enough to retain what you learned from your first round of studying, and long enough to meaningfully improve on the areas that cost you points.